 The RBI laid down a detailed procedure for the exchange of the demonetised banknotes.
 Following are the key points:

-- The banned currency could be deposited in the any office of the RBI or any bank branch till 30 December 2016 to credit the value into rspectiv accounts.
+- The banned currency could be deposited in any office of the RBI or any bank branch till 30 December 2016 to credit the value into respective accounts.

 - Only Rs.
 10,000 per day and Rs.20, 000 per week per account could be withdrawn from 10 to 13 November 2016.
 This limit was increased to Rs.24, 000 per week from 14th November.